+Don't forget to select a meal plan!
+You will be assigned the 15 meal plan if one isn't selected.
 Meal plans are provided on a semester by semester basis, and semester costs are listed below.
 You will select your meal plan while completing your housing application.
-Meal plan choices may be changed online until July 19.
+Contact reslife@truman.edu until Aug.
+27 to make changes to your meal plan.

-YOUR MEAL PLAN OPTIONS FOR FALL 2020 INCLUDE:
+YOUR MEAL PLAN OPTIONS FOR 2021-2022 INCLUDE: